 Can huperzine A prevent memory loss and improve cognitive function in people with Alzheimer's disease?

-Answers from Brent A. Bauer, M.D.
+Answer From Brent A. Bauer, M.D.

 Huperzine A acts as a cholinesterase inhibitor — a type of medication that works by improving the levels of neurotransmitters in the brain.
-Small early studies suggest that huperzine A may improve memory and protect nerve cells, which could slow the cognitive decline associated with Alzheimer's.
+Small early studies suggest that huperzine A might improve memory and protect nerve cells, which could slow the cognitive decline associated with Alzheimer's.

 - Alternative treatments.
 Alzheimer's Association. http://www.alz.org/alzheimers_disease_alternative_treatments.asp.
 Accessed Oct.
 15, 2017.

 - Laver K, et al. Interventions to delay functional decline in people with dementia: A systematic review of systematic reviews.
 BMJ Open.
 2016;6:e010767.

 - Yang G, et al. Huperzine A for Alzheimer's disease: A systematic review and meta-analysis of randomized clinical trials.
 PLOS One.
 2013;8:e74916.